fenago/kafka-training/labs/lab-pattern-exception/Lab-consumer-exception.md

 The commands 'newtopic', 'deltopic' and 'showtopics' allow simple administration of Kafka topics for testing purposes.

-### Running directly from IntelliJ

-You can create run configurations in IntelliJ for all the examples, by starting the `no.nav.kafka.sandbox.Bootstrap` class with the arguments and create a Spring boot run configuration for the `Application` class in `clients-spring`.
-So a shell is not strictly required.

 ## Communication patterns with Kafka                 <a name="kafka-patterns"/>